thewaspcat/qa-portfolio/docs/manual/TC_HOME_UI_001.md

 - Verification of link texts and section headers is **case-sensitive** as per design specifications.
 - The “Recommended Items” section may require scrolling to view.
 - Functional behavior of navigation links and logo redirects is covered in separate test cases.
 - Performance and console log validation are out of scope for this test.
-- If navigation structure or labels change, this test case must be updated accordingly.

 ---